HIV Testing at the LGBTQIA Resource Center Will Resume on October 2nd!

-For the 2018–2019 academic year, anonymous HIV testing at the LGBTQIA Resource Center will be held from 2–5 p.m. on the first Wednesday of each month during fall, winter, and spring quarters (while classes are in session).
+For the 2019–2020 academic year, anonymous HIV testing at the LGBTQIA Resource Center will be held from 2–5 p.m. on the first Wednesday of each month during fall, winter, and spring quarters (while classes are in session).
 We have not confirmed the dates for Spring Quarter yet, but we will update this page as Spring Quarter grows closer.

 The dates are: